Ask the Dentist: What’s Invisalign All About?

 Expert answers to all your burning questions.
-We speak to Dr Cheng, one of the most recognised Invisalign Providers in Singapore.
+We speak to Dr Cheng, one of the earliest practitioners of Invisalign in Singapore.

 For many of us, our motivation for fixing our crooked teeth is aesthetics but it seems like there’s a whole host of other good reasons too.
 Straight teeth are easier to clean (yay for better oral health!) and improve our ability to bite, chew and speak, which misaligned teeth tend to mess with.